-There are various reasons for teeth extraction of the age groups given below.
-The primary reason was dental caries; from 41 cases of dry socket, 20 cases of caries were noted.
-Secondary reasons were periodontal disease 10 cases Furthermore; prosthetic reasons 5 cases; impaction 4 cases; pericoronitis and orthodontic reasons2 cases.
+As shown in Table 2, there were various reasons for teeth extraction in the the age groups studied.
+The primary reason was dental caries; in 41 cases of dry socket, 20 teeth were extracted due to dental caries.
+Other reasons were periodontal disease (10 cases),pre-prosthodontic extractions (5 cases), impaction (4 cases), pericoronitis(1 case) and orthodontic (1 case).

 Table 2.0: Reasons for extraction: Cases of Dry Socket